MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 To complete the installation steps for the model-driven app, you need:

-- **A Dynamics 365 Remote Assist subscription** to create environments and install the app.
+- **A Dynamics 365 Field Service or Remote Assist subscription** to create environments and install the app.

 - **The ability to [manage environments](/power-platform/admin/create-environment) in the Power Platform admin center**.